Skip to content

 ft-sdk Debug Mode

-You can enable the debug functionality of the SDK through the following configuration.
-Once enabled, the console LogCat will output SDK debug logs, which you can filter by [FT-SDK] to locate Guance SDK logs.
+You can enable the debug feature of the SDK through the following configuration.
+After enabling, the console LogCat will output the SDK debug logs, and you can filter the [FT-SDK] characters to locate the Guance SDK logs.

 val config = FTSDKConfig.builder(datakitUrl).setDebug(true)